About the Journal

 Contributions in the Current Research Section present and discuss preliminary findings of recent and ongoing research projects.
 With this format, TSANTSA especially encourages early career scholars to present first research results to a broader scientific readership.
 Make a new submission to the Current Research section.

-The section Contributions in Audio-Visual Anthropology Section provides a publishing platform for audio and visual interventions in social anthropology.
+The Audio-Visual Anthropology Section provides a publishing platform for audio and visual interventions in social anthropology.
 Sensory perception is a fundamental form of engagement with the world; mediated through image and sound, this engagement allows us to explore, create, and share human, and more-than-human experiences.
-We seek contributions in film, photography, and sound critically examine and creatively evoke social and political lifeworlds.
-We are looking for practice-based contributions that use media to produce theory or think through and with images and sound, and are accompanied by written text.
+We seek contributions in film, photography, and sound that critically examine and creatively evoke social and political lifeworlds.
+We are looking for practice-based contributions that use media to produce theory or that think through and with images and sounds, and are accompanied by written text.
 Make a new submission to the Contributions in Audio-Visual Anthropology section.

 TSANTSA journal content is freely available to download, save, reproduce, and transmit for non-commercial, scholarly, and educational purposes.
 Reproduction and transmission of journal content for the above purposes should credit the author and original source, in accordance with the BOAI definition of open access.
 TSANTSA content is licensed under a CC BY-NC-ND 4.0 license.

 The print issue of the journal is published by Seismo Press and can be subscribed here.

 TSANTSA does not charge any article processing charges (APCs) or article submission charges (ASCs) and does allow the author(s) to hold the copyright without restrictions.